Adam Frederick Goldberg

 - Nerd Glasses: He's quite the nerd and wears glasses.

-- Official Couple: With Dana from Season 2 to late Season 3, and now Jackie from Season 4 onwards.
+- Official Couple: With Dana from Season 2 to late Season 3, then Jackie from Season 4 through 6, and Brea Bee since season 7.

 - Older Than They Look: He's a teenage boy, but could easily pass for a kid in his pre-teens.